microsoft/fluentui/packages/office-ui-fabric-react/src/components/Toggle/docs/ToggleBestPractices.md

 ### Layout

-- Alternatively, use a check box when people need to perform extra steps for changes to take effect.
+- When people need to perform extra steps for changes to take effect, use a check box instead.
 For example, if they must click a "Submit", "Next", or "OK" button to apply changes, use a check box.

 ### Content